ieee802dot11ac/milotools/README.md

-# Guitar Hero 1 Milo Conversion Tools
+# Milo Engine Conversion Tools

-This project intends on converting files from Harmonix's various proprietary formats found inside Guitar Hero 1's `.rnd_ps2` and `.gh` files (usually referred to as "milo" files due to their similarities to the newer `.milo_platform` files) into more standard filetypes, such as `.obj` and `.png`.
+This project intends on converting files from Harmonix's various proprietary formats found inside their games on the in-house Milo Engine into more standard filetypes, such as `.obj` and `.png`.

+### Downloads

+While yes, there are actions set up, they're currently broken as of writing and I will probably not be fixing them for a while, on account of sheer laziness.
+Also, i've been having to fight GitHub Actions to get them to work, and nobody wants that

 ### Dependencies
 - [spng](https://libspng.org/)